Original Title

 About the author/illustrator

-Cai Gao is a celebrated Chinese painter and picture book creator and a member of China Artists Association.
-She taught in a rural primary school in the 1970s, worked in the Hunan Juvenile and Children’s Publishing House in the early 1980s and devoted herself to picture book creation after retirement in 2001.
-She is the first Chinese winner of the Golden Apple Award at the Biennial of Illustration Bratislava (BIB), setting a milestone in the development of Chinese picture books.
-Her work Bao’er (The Fox Spirit in the Abandoned Garden) won the 14th BIB Golden Apple Award; Hua Mulan and Blazing City 1938 won the Annual Picture Book Award of the Chen Bochui International Children’s Literature Award.
-In 2024, she was shortlisted for the Hans Christian Andersen Award.
+Cai Gao is a celebrated Chinese painter and picture book creator, and a member of the China Artists Association.
+In the 1970s, she taught at a rural primary school; in the early 1980s, she worked at Hunan Juvenile and Children’s Publishing House; and after retiring in 2001, she devoted herself fully to picture book creation.
+She is the first Chinese winner of the Golden Apple Award at the Biennial of Illustration Bratislava (BIB), marking a milestone in the development of Chinese picture books.
+Her work Bao’er (originally titled The Fox Spirit in the Abandoned Garden) received the 14th BIB Golden Apple Award, while Hua Mulan and Blazing City 1938 were awarded the Annual Picture Book Prize of the Chen Bochui International Children’s Literature Award.
+In 2024 and 2026, she was shortlisted for the Hans Christian Andersen Award for Illustration, and in 2026 she won the award, becoming the first Chinese illustrator to receive the Hans Christian Andersen Award for Illustration.